 If you got stuck in a nearly invulnerable body with incredible strength, endurance, and eyesight, what would you do?
 Dress up in tights and play superhero?
 Doubtful!
 No, you’d want to see the world and have adventures!
 In the second issue of Concrete, Chadwick’s creation tackles one of many heroic feats: swimming across the Atlantic Ocean!

 Collector’s Guide: The back cover of Concrete #1; Dark Horse, 1987.
 Full story appears in Concrete #2.
-Reprinted in Complete Concrete with issues #2-10
+Reprinted in Complete Concrete with issues #2-10.
+Reprinted in Concrete TPB #1 with issues #2-5.
+Reprinted in Concrete Land and Sea with #2 and expanded material.

 In the sixth issue of Concrete, our cement superstar takes a break from his adventures to help a struggling family on a farm.
 With his incredible strength and endurance, he plows fields, builds aqueducts, clears land, and more.
 The character interaction is especially strong in this story.
 Chadwick gives Concrete plenty of room to explore ideas about sustainable agriculture — a subject you don’t often see covered in comic books!